captaindane/swt16/README.md

 This project is developed and tested using Ubuntu.

 The RTL simulator is built using Verilator (https://www.veripool.org/).
-Verilator is open source it can be downloaded from Github or obtained from the Ubuntu packet manager.
+Verilator is open source.
+It can be downloaded from Github or obtained from the Ubuntu packet manager.